conversion pixel

 How Long Does It Take to Get an LPN License?

-To get PN licensure, you must pursue a program that takes between 1 year and 16 months to complete.
-Once you have graduated from the PN diploma program, you must attend and pass the NCLEX-PN.
+To obtain PN licensure, you must complete a program that takes between 1 year and 16 months.
+Once you have graduated from the PN Diploma Program, you must attend and pass the NCLEX-PN.
 If you fail the exam, you must wait 45 days to retake it.

 How Long Does It Take to Become a Registered Nurse After High School?